What are Proceeds?

 Net proceeds equal the gross proceeds minus all the costs and expenses that the business incurred when carrying out the transaction.
 Comparing the net and gross proceeds of a business can help management know how profitable the business is, and understand how much of its profits are lost to expenses.

 Gross Proceeds vs. Net Proceeds

-When a business sells any asset, whether tangible or intangible, it receives a payment, which is the gross proceeds.
+When a business sells an asset, whether tangible or intangible, it receives a payment, which is the gross proceeds.
 The amount includes the costs of production and other costs and expenses related to the transaction.

 For example, if a real estate agent sells a house for $100,000, that amount represents the gross proceeds.
 The amount includes the agent’s fees or commission, as well as the closing costs.
-The concept of gross proceeds also applies to other types of assets such as bonds and stocks where broker fees and related transaction costs are incurred.
+The concept of gross proceeds also applies to other types of assets, such as bonds and stocks where broker fees and related transaction costs are incurred.

 Net proceeds are the final consideration that the asset owner/seller receives after deducting all costs and expenses incurred in the transaction.
 When disposing of a house, the first cost that is deducted from the cash received is the success fee.
-The fee is paid to the real estate agent for the successful sale of the house to another party.
+That fee is paid to the real estate agent for the successful sale of the house to another party.